Sullivan Expedition: Battle of Newtown

 The expedition departed Fort Sullivan on August 26, and cautiously headed up the Chemung River valley.
 In the early morning of August 29, Sullivan's advance guard discovered a camouflaged, half-mile long breastwork of logs.
 The breastwork was manned by Butler's Rangers, Brant's Volunteers, a detachment of the 8th Regiment of Foot, and about 350 Seneca, Cayuga and Delaware warriors.
 Sullivan had Hand's brigade form a line of battle facing the breastwork while Proctor's artillery was positioned on a nearby rise.
 Poor's New Hampshire Brigade and Clinton's New York Brigade were ordered to circle around to the right and climb the steep hill to the enemy's rear.

 Poor and Clinton were given an hour to move into position.
 When the artillery opened fire the plan was for Hand to feint a frontal attack on the breastwork while Poor and Clinton attacked from behind.
 Maxwell's brigade was kept in reserve except for the 1st New Jersey which moved to cut off any retreat along the river.
 The guns, however, opened fire well before Poor and Clinton reached their objective.
 Their route had taken them through a "morass" that slowed their progress.
 The British commander, Major John Butler, became aware that his position was in danger of being flanked and began a withdrawal.
 An attack by a group of Indigenous warriors against the 2nd New Hampshire, which was still struggling to ascend the hill, caused significant casualties and allowed the rest of Butler's forces to escape.

 In his report to George Washington, Sullivan reported three dead and 39 wounded.
 Five of the wounded later succumbed to their injuries bringing the total to eight dead.
-Butler reported five of his Rangers killed or taken and three wounded as well as five killed and nine wounded among the Iroquois.
+Butler reported five of his Rangers killed or taken and three wounded as well as five killed and nine wounded among the Haudenosaunee.
 American sources reported two prisoners taken, and twelve Indigenous dead, including a woman.